ethereum/portal-network-specs/portal-wire-protocol.md

 The type values for the `Union` are the SSZ Containers specified per message type.

+The transmission of `content` data that is too large to fit a single packet is done over [uTP](./discv5-utp.md).

 ### Aliases

 For convenience we alias: